Requirements for the Ph.D.

 The minor topic can be suggested by the major advisor or by a second (minor) advisor.
 The minor topic can be complementary to the major topic or it can be a completely different second interest of the student.
 The material for the minor syllabus should be in quantity equal to that of a one semester course, although it should not be the subject of an actual course.

-Members of the faculty who are not on the Committee may observe the Orals Examination only with the student's permission, and the permission of the Chairman of the Orals Committee.
+Members of the faculty who are not on the Committee may observe the Orals Examination only with the student's permission, and the permission of the major advisor.

 After the examination, the Orals report form is signed by the members of the Committee and is then given to the Graduate Secretary; it is then placed in the student's file.

-There are three possible outcomes to the Orals Examination: pass, pass with distinction, and fail.
+There are three possible outcomes to the Oral Examination: pass, pass with distinction, and fail.
 The Committee decides that a student's performance on the Orals merits a verdict of pass with distinction only if the student's performance has been outstanding in both major and minor topics.

 If the Committee decides that the student has failed the examination, then the Committee must also decide whether or not to recommend a repeat.
 If the recommendation for a repeat is positive, then the Orals Committee will be supplemented by a fourth faculty member, chosen by the Graduate Studies Director.
 The repeat must ordinarily be scheduled within six months of the first attempt.
 A majority vote (3-1 or 4-0) of the Committee is required for a pass on the second attempt.